nuhgooyin/net-nurture/README.md

   - Contact name
   - Method of communication
   - Summary of the conversations with this contact
+  - Tags
   - The date of the last conversation
   - This information is stored on the user’s dashboard, and reminders for when to check up on contacts are given through dashboard notifications.

-For a general overview of how this will look, see our [UI mockup here](https://www.canva.com/design/DAGIalyau_o/krGdKIZq7czRcHZCDXJU_w/edit).
+- For a general overview of how this will look, see our UI mockup here: [Net Nurture UI Mockup](https://www.canva.com/design/DAGIalyau_o/krGdKIZq7czRcHZCDXJU_w/edit)

 - **Key Features**:
   - The initial page is a user signup/sign-in page.
 At the end of the sign-up, we will also ask the user the preferred timeline of how recent the data they want to include in the summarized information for contacts are, along the lines of ‘All time’, ‘1 year’, and ‘3 months’.
   - After signing in or signing up, it will display the user dashboard that shows the information mentioned in the overview and allows access to “show notifications”.
   - Users can link their Gmail (if we have time, we may add the ability to link other social media), and the application will automatically fill out and maintain the user’s dashboard in real-time.
-  - Users have the option to manually add contacts and can override contact information, method of communication, date of last contact, conversation summary, etc.
+  - Users have the option to manually add contacts and can override contact information, method of communication, date of last contact, conversation summary, tags, etc.
+  - Users are able to search for specific contacts by name.
+  - Users are able to filter contacts by tags.
   - Using open-source LLM APIs, summarize the user’s conversations with each of their contacts, with new messages from contacts afterwards being received through webhook and input with the previously summarized conversations to create an updated summary.
+  - Email sequencing: Allow users to set automated emails (i.e., user-pre-written emails sent to a specific contact after x number of days).

 - **Target Audience**:
   - Job hunters